 Falling on hard times, as was the fate of nearly all of the old Adirondack Inns and Hotels, the Inn was sold at auction on August 10, 1957 to Frank Newman of Stag’s Leap on Big Moose Lake.
 The Inn was first managed for Newman by Barney and Betty Barnum, who had been operating the Lake View Lodge.
 Barney and Betty were longtime and well known residents of the Big Moose community.
 They eventually purchased the Inn from Newman and ran it for 11 years, until they sold it to the Bennett family in the late 60’s.
 The Bennetts successfully operated the Inn for more than 35 years.
 Under their management it acquired a reputation for fine dining and comfortable lodging on one of the most popular natural lakes in the central Adirondacks.
 The current dining room, which seats over 100, was expanded by the Bennetts in the early 90s in response to the Inn’s growing popularity.
 In 2005 the Inn was purchased by Robert Hankey, a long-time homeowner on Big Moose Lake.
 He worked diligently to continue this tradition of excellence.

-In the spring of 2010 the Inn was purchased by the Mayers who have 30+ years of hospitality experience and are putting it to good use by continuing in the long traditions of warm hospitality and excellent dining experiences the Big Moose Inn has become known for.
+In the spring of 2010 the Inn was purchased by the Mayers who have 30+ years of hospitality experience and are putting it to good use by continuing in the long traditions of warm hospitality the Big Moose Inn has become known for.

 Although the Inn has undergone many additions and renovations over the years, there are still only 16 guest rooms and to this day the inn retains its rustic small country inn charm.